About Celiac Disease

 - malt or malt flavoring (usually made from barley)

-- modified food starch (most food manufacturers now specify the source of this ingredient; e.g., modified cornstarch, which is OK, or modified wheat starch, which is not)
+- modified food starch (most food manufacturers now list the source of this ingredient; e.g., modified cornstarch, which is OK, or modified wheat starch, which is not)

 - nondairy creamer